sup3rlazybaby/Metal-Trading-Project/README.md

 - Take one of your previously written code blocks and refactor it to be more maintainable and modular.
 Explain your decisions.

-## Submission Guidelines

-1. Ensure that all code is clean, well-commented, and accompanied by explanations of your approach and reasoning.
-2. Commit your Jupyter Notebook and any auxiliary files to your forked GitHub repository.
-3. Submit the GitHub repository URL by the deadline.

----

-Good luck!